Cosmic Cactus Quilt Along PART 6: Assemble Blocks

 PART 5 WINNER: We how no entries this week, so no prize has been awarded.

-Now that you have assembled your blocks, stayed tuned for Part 7: Assemble Quilt Top.
+Now that you have assembled your blocks you are ready for Part 7: Assemble Quilt Top.

 Lisa Briese